Back to home

 Pick names with a proven multi-drop history.

-The pilot risk is judging on one post.
-A clean read needs three drops over the window.
+The pilot risk is judging on one post, and a clean read needs three drops over the window.

 FAQ